Mosaibah/GoSalesStream/README.md

 4. Open the `/db_setup.sql` file, copy the SQL commands.

-5. Paste and execute the SQL commands in your SQL client to set up the database schema.
+5. Paste and execute the SQL commands in your SQL client to set up the database schema. type (option + x) to run all commands

 ## Deployment